withastro/astro/docs/src/pages/blog/island-architecture.md

 Think of a simple webpage.
 On which are many different types of components that are shown on this page, components that are shared across the site, others contain fixed content, some are a bit more elaborate that may perhaps use different state's or need to fetch multiple data streams from external sources.

-Such an site would would have very few actual 'moving' pieces, or _dynamic_ elements.
+Such a site would have very few actual 'moving' pieces, or _dynamic_ elements.
 For the most part the content tends to be fixed, and static.

 In order to allow for dynamism and interactivity we are often left making overly complex solutions to deliver the slightest form of action on the application.